aspose-words/Aspose.Words-API-References/english/net/aspose.words.fonts/fontinfocollection/embedtruetypefonts/_index.md

 ---
 title: FontInfoCollection.EmbedTrueTypeFonts
 second_title: Aspose.Words for .NET API Reference
-description: Specifies whether or not to embed TrueType fonts in a document when it is saved.
+description: FontInfoCollection property.
+Specifies whether or not to embed TrueType fonts in a document when it is saved.
 Default value for this property is false in C#
 type: docs
 weight: 30
 url: /net/aspose.words.fonts/fontinfocollection/embedtruetypefonts/